What is the molecular geometry of C1H4 (methane)? | Study Prep in Pearson+

 Identify the central atom in methane (CH\_4), which is carbon (C).

-Determine the number of electron groups around the central carbon atom.
-In methane, carbon forms four single bonds with hydrogen atoms, so there are four bonding pairs and no lone pairs.
+Determine the number of atoms bonded to the central atom; in methane, carbon is bonded to four hydrogen atoms.

+Count the number of lone pairs on the central atom; carbon in methane has no lone pairs.
-Recall that the electron groups around the central atom arrange themselves to minimize repulsion, according to VSEPR (Valence Shell Electron Pair Repulsion) theory.

-For four bonding pairs and no lone pairs, the electron groups adopt a tetrahedral arrangement to minimize repulsion.
+Use the VSEPR (Valence Shell Electron Pair Repulsion) theory to predict the molecular geometry.
+With four bonding pairs and no lone pairs, the electron pairs arrange themselves to minimize repulsion.

+Conclude that the molecular geometry is tetrahedral, where the four hydrogen atoms are positioned at the corners of a tetrahedron around the central carbon atom.

 Watch next